-Here are a few of the fantastic places for birds (and bird lovers) that the Conservation Bank has protected and/or restored:
+It's inspiring to glance around the state and see how well the Conservation Bank has protected everything from wildlife and clean water to history and heritage.
+Here are just a few of the fantastic places for birds (and bird lovers) that Bank funds have protected and/or restored:

 Four Holes Swamp: In 2005, Audubon South Carolina received $1.5 million from the Conservation Bank to protect 2,400 acres of prime bird habitat.
 It’s now part of the Francis Beidler Forest.